-Editors are launched in the editor area when you double-click a resource in the Resource Navigator view.
+Double-click a resource in the Resource Navigator view to launch the associated editor in the Editor view.

-The Message Flow editor is provided by default by Message Brokers Toolkit for working with the content of message flow files.
+The Message Brokers Toolkit provides the Message Flow editor by default for working with the content of message flow files.

 Outline view